Full Tutorial for SigBridgeR

 Considering that many people have different needs for data

-visualization, SigBridgR hardly provides visualization
+visualization, SigBridgeR hardly provides visualization

 (except for fraction plot and upset plot, because we provide some